India Twitter standoff puts spotlight on free speech | DW | 15.02.2021

 "We respect social media a lot.
 It has empowered common people.
 Social media has a big role in the Digital India program.
 However, if social media is misused to spread fake news, violence, then action will be taken," said Prasad.

-The statement comes against the backdrop of growing tension between the Indian government and Twitter over the company's refusal to fully comply with orders to remove certain accounts that were critical of the government's handling of ongoing farmer protests over controversial agriculture reforms.
+The statement comes against the backdrop of growing tension between the Indian government and Twitter about the company's refusal to fully comply with orders to remove certain accounts that were critical of the government's handling of ongoing farmer protests following changes to agriculture policy.

 Twitter recently suspended hundreds of accounts in India at the request of Prime Minister Narendra Modi's government, which has been trying to contain protests by clamping down on demonstrators' online activity.